 It’s important to bear in mind that this court-filing fee is still payable regardless of whether you apply for the divorce yourself or use a dedicated divorce solicitor to submit the application on your behalf.
 Once your application to get divorced has been issued, you won’t be refunded this money no matter the outcome.

-Do you need a solicitor when you apply online for a divorce?
+Do you need a solicitor when you apply online for a divorce in the UK?

 While you don’t need a solicitor to apply for a divorce (regardless of whether you apply online or not), they can support your application in many ways.
 From explaining paperwork and determining your fair share of assets to protecting your rights and providing you with objective legal advice, it could cost you much more in the long run if you don’t seek professional legal guidance.